apache/spark/docs/sql-ref-null-semantics.md

 In Spark, EXISTS and NOT EXISTS expressions are allowed inside a WHERE clause.
 These are boolean expressions which return either `TRUE` or `FALSE`.
 In other words, EXISTS is a membership condition and returns `TRUE` when the subquery it refers to returns one or more rows.
-Similary, NOT EXISTS is a non-membership condition and returns TRUE when no rows or zero rows are returned from the subquery.
+Similarly, NOT EXISTS is a non-membership condition and returns TRUE when no rows or zero rows are returned from the subquery.